Tenbric

 target — ultra-low-power operation

-The same research direction may support low-power sensing applications in environments where continuous digital pipelines are impractical.
-This includes constrained edge and physiological monitoring contexts where power budget and form factor matter.
+The same research direction supports low-power sensing applications in environments where continuous digital pipelines are impractical.
+This includes constrained edge contexts, on-robot perception, and physiological monitoring where power budget and form factor matter.

 Research stage

-The software validation is complete.
+The software validation across all three domains is complete.
 The coefficient package is specified for hardware implementation work.
 The current research programme is focused on hardware characterisation and practical deployment constraints.

 The programme is structured around binary-outcome experiments.
 Each experiment either confirms a material's suitability for a specific computational role, or documents why it does not — both outcomes advance the design process.